Skip to content

 If you’re a fan of football, the NFL, Rugby or the NBA, then testing is our equivalent of a pre-season-friendly schedule.

-So, like how Liverpool played Sevilla last August, or the Kansas City Chiefs played the Detroit Lions that same month, we’ll head off for some warm weather testing in Bahrain.
+So, like how Liverpool played AC Milan last July, or the Philadelphia Eagles played the Cleveland Browns the following month, we’ll head off for some warm-weather testing in Bahrain.
 The aims are also pretty similar.
-It’s a good chance to get the whole team up to speed and it’s also great for supporters who have been starved of racing action since the end of the season.
+It’s a good chance to get the whole team back up to speed, and it’s also great for supporters who have been starved of racing action since the end of the season.

 For those not interested in other sports, think of it a little like cooking.
 If you’re hosting a dinner party, you might try making the main dish a few days beforehand to perfect the recipe, trial different ingredients and quantities, and maybe find a wine pairing.